Claus1/unigui/README.md

 #app name, port for initial connection and screen_folder are optional
 unigui.start('Test app', port = 8080, screen_dir = 'screens_hello')
 ```
-Unigui builds the interactive app on client side for the code above:
+Unigui builds the interactive app for the code above.
+Connect a browser to localhast:8080 and will see:
 ![alt text](https://github.com/Claus1/unigui/blob/main/tests/screen1.png?raw=true)

 ### Handling events ###